l50/doomMachine/README.md

 2. cd wherever you installed it/doomMachine
 3. Build the box by typing: vagrant up
 4. Wait for everything to install (you can monitor this by watching the terminal window)
+5. Change the password for the vagrant user as well as the root user.
-5. Pwn things
+6. Pwn things
-6. Offload all the data you want to save
+7. Offload all the data you want to save
-7. Destroy the box by typing: vagrant destroy -f
+8. Destroy the box by typing: vagrant destroy -f

 ##Additional Information
 ###Veil: